vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Old Man Marini and the Perilous Candy Island.md

 Caramel Pools, Cinnamon Desert, Marshmallow Fields, Licorice Jungle, Chocolate Canyon, Cream Hill Zone, Sweet Mint Forest, Candy Cane Caverns
 ## The Riddle from the Bottle
 Beware what is warm and sweet
-For it may reveal itself a dark treat
+It hides evil, dark and discrete
-And avoid what is cold and nice
+Avoid what is cool and nice
-Because it betrays an eternal vice
+It betrays an eternal vice
 # Investigation
 The map and riddle
 - Warm and Sweet > Caramel Pools, Cinnamon Desert, or Marshmallow Fields?